ga-curriculum/quick-refresher-to-ml-v3.0/algorithm-snapshots/README.md

 ---

 ### b.
 Decision Tree Classifier (Predicting Churn)
-Decision trees classify data based on a series of feature splits, making them intuitive and interpretable.
+Decision trees classify data based on a series of feature splits, making them highly intuitive and interpretable.

 **Business Application Example:** Predicting whether a customer will churn based on age and monthly spend.